abibmishaelp/credence_backendassignment/README.md

-# credence_backendassignment
-# REST API Server
-# Creating a CRUD-base routes using Nodejs and communicating with the mongodb database.
+# Task to create a CRUD-based routes using Nodejs and communicating with the mongodb database.

   ****** FOR WINDOWS ******